arthwang/vsc-prolog/README.md

       Prefer spaces over tabs

-    * "prolog.debug.runtimeArgs": ["-q"]

-      Arguments of Prolog executable run as debugger.
-This prolog process is used to debug programs.

 ## Debugger settings

   Every project must have a launch.json configuration file under .vscode directory before starting debugging.
 VSC-Prolog's launch.json schema is excerpted as follows from the package.json of VSC-Prolog project.
 This file can be edited directly after generated for the first time to debug.
-Further explanations are inserted into the descriptions.

   * program